 Amazon makes it easy to buy your hiking gear online.
 Check out my Amazon Storefront for my recommended hiking equipment.

-- Plenty of extra water and a Camelbak hydropack.
-These also come as a hiking backpack with hydration pack.
-Zipfizz packets are great to add to your water for a little extra oomph.
-You would need a water bottle.
+- Plenty of extra water and a Camelbak hydropack or hiking backpack with hydration pack.
+Zipfizz is great to add to your water bottle for a little extra oomph.

-- Extra sun protection – This include sunscreen, a hat/visor, and sunglasses
+- Extra sun protection: sunscreen, a hat/visor, and sunglasses.

 - A bag to pack out all of your trash: fruit peels/cores, snack bags, toilet paper, and other waste.

-- Hiking boots are essential for all hikes in Colorado—sturdy, comfortable footwear.
+- Hiking boots are essential for all hikes—sturdy, comfortable footwear.
 Chris loves his Merrells.
-I am breaking in a new pair of Oboz.
+I am breaking in a new pair of Vasque Hiking Boots.

-- Hikes in the winter means you also get to be in the cool kids crampons club (they are so helpful)!
+- Winter day hikes means you also get to be in the cool kids crampons club (they are so helpful)!
+These are the best microspikes for your winter hikes.

 Frequently Asked Questions